Advice for Higher Education students

 Will students have to make up missed lectures if they are ill?

 Please do not be worried about being absent from your studies for a short period of self-isolation.
 We expect you to take reasonable steps to make up any teaching you have missed up but encourage you to seek support from your tutor(s) as needed.
 For any queries , please speak with your course tutor.

 Our priority is to ensure that our final-year undergraduate students and our Masters students are able to complete their courses on time and be awarded their degrees.
 At the moment, we are confident that we can deliver the remaining teaching and assessment in enough time to run our examination board as normal in the summer.

 Though we plan to confer awards as normal, we sadly are unable to host our usual Graduation Ceremony in September.
-Instead of cancelling this wonderful opportunity to celebrate your success, we are looking to postpone this event to an alternative date early in 2021.
+Instead of cancelling this wonderful opportunity to celebrate your success, we are looking to postpone this event to April 16th 2021.